kalisio/kaabah/docs/how-does-it-work/README.md

 ## Main concepts

-**Kaabah** let you manipulate the
+**Kaabah** let you manipulate the 4 main entities:
 * *Configuration*: a set of Terraform variables used to design your infrastructure: the cloud provider, the number of workers, the number of volumes...
 * *Workspace*: a collection of everything Terraform needs to manager an infrastructure: the configuration and state data to keep track of operations.
-A workplace c
 * *Cluster*: a Docker Swarm infrastructure built using **Kaabah*.
 Such an infrastructure is composed a manager node and a set of worker nodes.
 By default, **Kaabah** will protect your cluster with TLS certificates.
 * *Service*: an application deployed on your **Cluster**.
 By default, **Kaabah** comes with the following services:
   * [Registry](https://docs.docker.com/registry/)